meteorhacks/meteorhacks.github.io/_posts/2014-04-11-xss-and-meteor.md

 #### Block Everything, then Allow As Necessary

-Add the following code in the server side of your app to remove potential vulnerabilities caused by the third and fourth features described above:
+Add the following code in the server side of your app to remove potential vulnerabilities:

     BrowserPolicy.content.disallowInlineScripts();
     BrowserPolicy.content.disallowConnect();